marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/parsing-pass.rst

 :samp:`c-common.def`.
 The Fortran front end uses a completely different private representation.

-.. index:: GIMPLE

-.. index:: gimplification

-.. index:: gimplifier

-.. index:: language-independent intermediate representation

-.. index:: intermediate representation lowering

-.. index:: lowering, language-dependent intermediate representation
+.. index:: GIMPLE, gimplification, gimplifier, language-independent intermediate representation, intermediate representation lowering, lowering, language-dependent intermediate representation

 At some point the front end must translate the representation used in the front end to a representation understood by the language-independent